-Monarch Aircraft Engineering (MAEL) has been involved with apprentice training for over 40 years.
+Monarch Aircraft Engineering (MAEL) has been involved with apprentice training for over 45 years.
 With all of this experience we still continue to uphold our reputation for producing high calibre engineers for the industry.
-The four year scheme, which began in 1971, has produced over 700 high-calibre engineers for both MAEL and the wider aviation industry.
+The four year scheme, which began in 1971, has produced over 750 high calibre engineers for both MAEL and the wider aviation industry.

 What will I learn?

-In addition there will be practical on-site training, working alongside highly skilled mentors, who will pass on essential knowledge and experience.
+Apprentices will work alongside highly skilled mentors who will pass on their knowledge and experience.

 - Age 16 or over (no upper age limit)